WebDev-Ayush/thunder-server/README.md

-# Multi-Cloud Apps with GraalVM - Up and Running
+# Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 This workshop is for developers looking to understand better how to **build size-optimized cloud native Java applications** using [GraalVM Native Image](https://www.graalvm.org/jdk24/reference-manual/native-image/).
 You are going to discover ways to minimize application footprint by taking advantage of different Native Image linking options and packaging into various base containers.

-For the demo part, you will run a Spring Boot web server application, hosting the GraalVM website.
+For the demo part, you will run a Spring Boot web server application, hosting the GraalVM website latest documentation.
 Spring Boot 3 has integrated support for GraalVM Native Image, making it easier to set up and configure a project.
 Compiling a Spring Boot application ahead of time can significantly boost the performance and reduce its footprint.